mas-bandwidth/yojimbo/BUILDING.md

 ## Run the connect program

-Now that the matcher and servers are running, you can run the "connect" program to connect a client to that server through the matcher.
+If you have both the matcher and a yojimbo server running, you can run the "connect" program to connect a client to that server through the matcher.

 Connecting through the matcher enables packet encryption between the client and server.